ShamindaKanchana/H2OData_Dive/README.md

 By implementing these preprocessing techniques, the dataset was prepared for more accurate and effective regression analysis, reducing the impact of outliers and ensuring consistent scaling across features.

+## Model Selection

+### Logistic Regression

+#### Initial Experiment with All Features
+To begin model training, logistic regression was applied to 75% of the dataset, leaving the remaining 25% for testing.
+Initially, all features from the dataset were selected to train the model.
+Based on the correlations observed from a heatmap analysis, it was evident that several factors influenced the water potability, but not all had strong correlations.

+Using all the features to train the logistic regression model resulted in an accuracy of approximately 60%.
+Although this provided a baseline understanding, the model's performance was not optimal due to the inclusion of less correlated features.

+#### Feature Selection: Focusing on 'Solids'
+Upon further analysis, it was found that the feature "Solids" had a higher correlation with water potability compared to other factors.
+When the logistic regression model was trained using only this feature, the accuracy improved slightly to 61.6%.

+This experiment demonstrated that selecting key features, such as "Solids," led to better performance with logistic regression, highlighting the importance of feature selection in improving model accuracy.